eoas-ubc/eoas-ubc.github.io/docs/fix-list.md

 * merged Python startup and jupyternotebook startup.
 Python needs no "startup" but it can reference a few courses and resources.
 * Upgrade and 'rationalize' the two environments pages.
 * "Rationalize" project evaluation pages.
-* DSCI 100 page udpated.
+* DSCI 100 page updated.
+* Add report (without budget) to progress reports section.